Understand moving prices in France

 Why quotes feel inconsistent

 Many movers estimate the job differently.
 The cheaper quote may simply leave out stairs, long carry, or realistic volume.
+That gap shows up on moving day.

-What helps most
+What actually helps

 Typical price logic